-You can set output settings from 90 W to 360 W. Suitable types of heating:
+You can set output settings from 90 W to 360 W. Not all types of heating are suitable for combining with the microwave.

+Suitable types of heating:

-- 4D hot air
+- 🛞 4D hot air

 - Top/bottom heating

-- Ĩ Hot air grilling
+- Hot air grilling

-- Grill, large area |~|
+- Grill, large area

-- [~] Grill, small area
+- Grill, small area

 - 1. Press the menu button.

-- The operating modes menu opens.
+The operating modes menu opens.

-- 2. Select the "Microwave combination" field.
+- Select the "Microwave combination" operating mode.
 A type of heating, temperature, microwave output setting and cooking time are suggested.

 - 3. Touch the appropriate field and use the rotary selector to set the required values.

 - 4. Press the Start/Stop button to start.
 The cooking time starts counting down.

-You can change the values at any time.
-To do so, touch the appropriate field and use the rotary selector to change the values.
+You can change the values.
+Pause the oven by pressing the Start/Stop button.
+Touch the appropriate microwave field and use the rotary selector to change the cooking time.
+Press the Start/Stop button to restart.

-A signal sounds.
-The microwave operation has finished. $|\rightarrow|$ 0 min 00 s appears in the display end "Finished" appears in the status bar.
-You can cancel the audible signal before it has finished by pressing the () button.
-If you want to set a microwave output setting again, touch the appropriate field and enter a cooking time.
-The operation starts again.
+An audible signal sounds.
+The cooking compartment stops heating. $|\rightarrow| 0$ min 00 s appears on the display and "Finished" appears in the status bar.
+You can cancel the audible signal before it has finished by pressing the $\bigcirc$ button.